 Advertising + time

-Online advertising was used to supplement the strategy for the launch of the Eclipse that uses an evolving messaging strategy to stay in touch with consumers from teasing the launch of the car to detailing specific features and would be updated at 90, 60 and 30 days before the launch of the car.
-We had found in the past that this type of strategy to talk to potential customers over a long period of time kept them engaged with the brand and kept the car in their consideration set from the initial announcement to the cars arriving in dealerships.
-Mobil message and advertising made it easy for consumers to opt-in and get more information about the car when at a later time when they would be able to interact with it on a computer and thus have a richer and deeper experience.
+Online advertising was used to supplement the strategy for the launch of the Eclipse that uses an evolving messaging strategy to stay in touch with consumers, from teasing the launch of the car to detailing specific features and would be updated at 90, 60, and 30 days before the launch of the car.
+We had found in the past that this strategy to talk to potential customers over a long period kept them engaged with the brand and kept the car in their consideration set from the initial announcement to the cars arriving in dealerships.
+Mobil messages and advertising made it easy for consumers to opt-in and get more information about the car when at a later time when they would be able to interact with it on a computer and thus have a richer and deeper experience.

 EMPLOYEE FACING ADVERTISING

 Internal advertising is just as important